 Wealth in America is distributed more unequally than income.
-While the top 1% of households get about 15% of the income in any given year,1 the top 1% of wealth holders have about 35% of the wealth.
+While the top 1% of households get about 16% of the income in any given year,1 the top 1% of wealth holders have about 33% of the wealth.

-Between the mid-1990s and 2007, the wealth share of the top 1% didn’t rise.
+During part of this period, between the mid-1990s and 2007, the wealth share of the top 1% didn’t rise.
 That was because the housing bubble drove up home values, and hence net worth, for many middle-class Americans.
 Suppose your only asset is a home worth $200,000 and you owe $120,000 to the mortgage lender.
 Your wealth, or net worth, is the difference: $80,000.
 If the home’s value increases to $240,000, your wealth has increased by 50%, from $80,000 to $120,000.
 As home prices rose from the mid-1990s to the mid-2000s, increases of this magnitude or greater were common among middle-class Americans.
 This limited the rise in wealth inequality between the top and the middle.2

 When the housing bubble popped in the late 2000s, the pattern of wealth inequality changed.
 As figure 2 shows, average wealth among Americans in the middle 20% fell all the way back to below early 1980s levels.
 Average wealth among the bottom 40% also dropped, though from an already very low level.
 All of the increase in wealth inequality within the lower half thereby evaporated.